 1. Easy Slow Cooker Chicken Enchilada Casserole

 A long, slow cooking time means the flavors will blend and intensify in this slow cooker chicken enchilada.
 It is so easy to make with chicken breasts and kitchen-staple ingredients.
 Plus it re-heats in a snap (if there’s any left after the potluck!).

 2. Creamy Chicken Florentine

 Whip up this comforting, crowd-pleasing, one-pot Creamy Chicken Florentine with only a few minutes of prep and and less than 30 minutes of cooking time.

-3. Instant Pot Haluski (Eastern European Funeral Comfort Food)
+3. Instant Pot Haluski (Eastern European Funeral Reception Food)

 Haluski, an easy cabbage and noodle dish, is a traditional Eastern European comfort food which will provide a fresh, new flair to your funeral potluck.
 Noodles and veggies cooked in butter results in an unforgettable 30-minute dish that will get even your picky eaters excited about eating cabbage.